Mortification (album)

-Mortification is the debut studio album by Australian Christian extreme metal band Mortification.
+Mortification is the debut studio album by Australian Christian death metal band Mortification.
 It was released on 12 October 1991.
 This album leans more towards death metal than the band's demo album Break the Curse, but retains thrash metal elements.
 Five songs from the demo album were re-recorded for Mortification.
 In 2002, The Billboard Guide to Contemporary Christian Music described the album's sound as "punk-meets-metal grind-core".
 A bundle containing Mortification and Scrolls of the Megilloth was released on KMG Records in 1998 and on Rowe Productions in 2015, with the latter being exclusively on cassette.
 Soundmass Records re-released the album with five bonus tracks in 2020, and again in 2022 with new remastering and nine bonus tracks recorded at Q.U.T.
 Campus Club in Brisbane, Queensland, Australia on 27 September 1991.

 Although not as popular as its 1992 follow-up album Scrolls of the Megilloth, Mortification became reputive in both Christian and secular metal scenes for its remarkably brutal output.

 Andrew Tompkins, from the Australian Christian metal band Paramaecium, and Derek Sean and Roger Martinez, from the American Christian metal band Vengeance Rising, were additional musicians on the album, with Sean contributing additional lead guitar and both Martinez and Tompkins contributing additional backing vocals; Martinez was also the producer and one of the two mixers on the album, the other being Gil Morales.